 His current research can be tagged as landscape archaeology and aims to pinpoint the factors that determined locating the settlements, the organisation and use of the surrounding areas, as well as the causes and vectors of change in these aspects.
 Remote sensing (satellite and aerial imagery, LiDAR) and geophysical (mostly magnetic) prospection play key roles in that and are the mainstays of his professional activities.
 He is also an old hand in documentation.
 He favours digital methods – CAD, GIS, 3D scans, and photogrammetry – both in micro- and macro-scale.

-He participated in many projects, in Poland, Ukraine, Czech Republic, French Guiana and Egypt.
+He participated in many projects, in Poland, Ukraine, Czech Republic, French Guiana, Egypt, Ethiopia and Tunisia.
 He honed his skills during workshops, i. a. the Archaeolandcapes Europe program (2012, 2013, 2015) and the geophysical school of Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology (2016).
 An archaeological geophysicist, he is a member of the International Society of Archaeological Prospection and the European Association of Archaeologists.

 Photography is his passion, for which (outside the excavation) he has less and less time.
 He collects cameras and photo albums.

 [ firstname.lastname@example.org | academia | researchgate | orcid | sketchfab | twitter | fotografia ]

 Bartosz Myślecki graduated in archaeology at the University of Wrocław.
 Now, he is a PhD candidate with the Department of Archaeology of the Bronze Age and Early Iron Age.